skip to main content

 In addition, NES psychology provides input to the FNP education programme, specifically with regards to Infant mental health, Toddler and adolescent development, Attachment theory and the roles of parenting.

-A summary of work to date can be found in the Parenting Briefing.
+Further information about the background to IMH and Parenting, as well as outcomes to date, can be found in our most recent Parenting Briefing Paper.
 A poster from the March 2023 PIMH Programme Board Poster [PPTX] is also available for a snapshot of recent activity.

 Contact us